-After a very pleasant 2 ½ hour Air New Zealand flight, we were just about to touch down on Tonga’s sole runway when the plane suddenly jerked upward, straight back into the night sky.
+After a very pleasant 2 ½ hour Air New Zealand flight, we’re just about to touch down on Tonga’s sole runway when the plane suddenly jerks upward, straight back into the night sky.

 As a frequent flier, I’ve been involved in two aborted landings before.
 The first, coming into Atlanta when another plane crossed the runway before us.
 And the second, coming in for a landing in New Delhi, India – where I can only assume (based on my observations in Delhi traffic) that a bull must have wandered onto the runway bringing all landings to a halt.

-We will be circling somewhere over the South Pacific until Tongan airport officials managed to clear said unauthorized person.
-At this point visions of a sarong-clad, kava-over-served Tongan doing cartwheels on the runway comes to mind.
+We will be circling somewhere over the South Pacific until Tongan airport officials manage to clear said “unauthorized person.”
+At this point, visions of a sarong-clad, kava-over-served Tongan doing cartwheels on the runway come to mind.

-Thirty minutes later – as I’m nervously pondering where the next closest available runway might be in this part of the world – the captain announces that the situation has been resolved and we’ve been cleared to land.
-All hail the King…welcome to Tonga.
+Thirty minutes later – as I’m nervously pondering where the next closest available runway might be in this part of the world – the captain announces that the situation has been resolved.
+We’ve been cleared to land.

 The ruling royal family of Tonga can be traced back more than 1000 years.
-Of the 176 islands that make up the kingdom, only about 55 of them are inhabited by the population of just over 100,000.
+Of the 176 islands that make up the kingdom, only about 55 of them are inhabited.
+Tonga’s population is just over 100,000.

-Finally, around 9pm, I exited the arrivals area and was immediately greeted by Pina, the owner of the Keleti Beach Resort – my home for the next 3 nights in Tonga.
+Finally, around 9pm, I exit the arrivals area and am immediately greeted by Pina, the owner of the Keleti Beach Resort – my home for the next 3 nights in Tonga.

 The one I can see clearly at this hour is the blanket of stars covering the black sky.
 I’m not sure I’ve ever seen so many stars.
-So mesmerizing that I almost broke my neck trying to walk down a dark path while looking up at them.
+It’s so mesmerizing that I almost break my neck trying to walk down a dark path while looking up at them.

 Sundays in Tonga

 The reef lies just a few feet off the shoreline and runs the entire length of the western side of the island.
-After a little exploring and a few pictures, I headed back up to the restaurant (and prime whale-watching spot) for breakfast.
+After a little exploring and a few pictures, I head back up to the restaurant (and prime whale-watching spot) for breakfast.

 Tonga comes to a screeching halt at midnight on Saturday night and stays that way for 24 hours.
 Tongan law dictates that Sunday is a day of rest and it is against the law to work.
-There are no flights in or out, shops and restaurants are closed and the streets of Nuku’alofa (the main town) are deserted.
+There are no flights in or out.
+Shops and restaurants are closed and the streets of Nuku’alofa (the main town) are deserted.

-Hotels are allowed to cater to their guests and the law only applies to the main island leaving the offshore islands free to carry on as usual.
+Hotels are allowed to cater to their guests.
+And the law only applies to the main island leaving the offshore islands free to carry on as usual.

-Luckily, on our ride from the airport the night before, Pina was kind enough to invite me to church with her family – I gratefully accepted.
+Luckily, on our ride from the airport last night, Pina was kind enough to invite me to church with her family and I gratefully accepted.

-So, after breakfast, Pina picked me up and we were on our way.
-Though the entire service was in Tongan, it was thoroughly enjoyable – especially the music from the choir.
+So, after breakfast, Pina picks me up and we’re on our way.
+Though the entire service is in Tongan, it’s thoroughly enjoyable.
+Especially the music from the choir.

-On the way we picked up Vini’s wife and aunt who were also headed to the wharf for a memorial service for the anniversary of a tragic ferry accident.
+On the way, we pick up Vini’s wife and aunt who are also headed to the wharf for a memorial service for the anniversary of a tragic ferry accident.

 The Ashika was being used only temporarily until the completion of a new ferry that was under construction.
 It had been in service only a month when it sank.
 The ship was believed to be carrying 141 passengers, more than half of whom perished.

 According to reports from those who survived, the passenger cabin was locked during sailing trapping all inside when the ferry sank.
 Most who survived were crew members.
 The king did not endear himself to his people when he left the morning after the accident for an extended holiday.
 Much grief and anger remains over the incident within the Tongan community.

-Lazy Sundays on Pangaimotu Island
+Lazy Sundays at the Pangaimotu Island Resort

 Just a 10 minute ride away, Pangaimotu is the closest of the offshore islands.
 Though the resort itself gets mixed reviews, it has a nice beach complete with the half-submerged wreck of the My Lady Lata II that makes for interesting snorkeling.

 Bicycling to the Blowholes

-According to Vini, it was about a 5-6 mile ride.
-He insisted I take his cell phone in case I had any trouble with the bike and needed to be picked up.
+According to Vini, it’s about a 5-6 mile ride.
+He insists I take his cell phone in case I have any trouble with the bike and need to be picked up.

-At high tide, waves send geysers of seawater shooting up through natural vents in the coral and creating a truly impressive sight.
+At high tide, waves send geysers of seawater shooting up through natural vents in the coral and create an impressive sight.
 I could have stood there and watched them all day.

-The adults are very welcoming and friendly as well and I felt very at home in this village just like I did everywhere else on the island.
+The adults are very welcoming and friendly as well.
+I feel very at home in this village just like I have everywhere else on the island.

-I pulled over but wasn’t quick enough to hit the right button on the phone before it stopped ringing again.
-I thought to myself if this really was Vini calling, he was probably organizing a search party as we speak.
+I pull over but I’m not quick enough to hit the right button on the phone before it stops ringing.
+I think to myself, if this really was Vini calling, he’s probably organizing a search party as we speak.

-After a quick shower, I again joined my fellow guests on the deck for a cocktail and some whale-watching (a constant activity this time of year & we saw dozens of them go by).
+After a quick shower, I again joined my fellow guests on the deck for a cocktail and some whale-watching (a constant activity this time of year & we spot dozens of them go by).

 Last Day in Polynesian Paradise

-At 5am I was awakened by loud music coming from somewhere in my room.
+It’s 5:00am and there’s loud music coming from somewhere in my room.

-But after 3 days of sharing laughter, worship and grief with the local community, I think that’s exactly what I loved so much about it.
+But after 3 days of sharing laughter, worship, and grief with the local community, I think that’s exactly what I love so much about it.

 But what you will find is an island community full of vibrant people who are warm and welcoming and make you feel a part of their culture.
 Coming to Tonga is a unique experience…and one I will always cherish.

-I arrived as a tourist but I left as a friend.
-Thanks to Pina, Vini and all the staff at Keleti for making me feel at home on their island.
+I arrived as a tourist but I leave as a friend.
+Thanks to Pina, Vini, and all the staff at Keleti for making me feel so at home on their island.